 CID 1375606

 CID 1375606 is a surrogate agonist of orphan G protein-coupled receptor GPR27.
 Promotes recruitment of β-arrestin 2 to chimeric GPR27V2 and wild-type GPR27 in a firefly luciferase complementation assay (pEC50 values are 6.34 and 5.1, respectively).
 GPR27 is characterized by a high level of conservation among vertebrates and a predominant expression in the central nervous system.
 In addition, it has recently been linked to insulin secretion.
 Synonyms: 2,4-Dichloro-N-(phenylcarbamoyl)phenylbenzamide; 2,4-Dichloro-N-(4-(phenylcarbamoyl)phenyl)benzamide.
-Grades: ≥98% by HPLC.
+Grade: ≥98% by HPLC.
 CAS No. 313493-80-0.
 Molecular formula: C20H14Cl2N2O2.
 Mole weight: 385.24.

 Coelenteramine 400a